Getting Started with AST

 Reports

-This page lists the results or reports sent by the runner and displays them on the UI.
-It is mainly useful when you want to view detailed reports of the scans executed within your selected time duration.
+This page lists the results or reports sent by the runner and displays them on the Traceable platform.
+It is useful when you wish to view detailed reports of the scans executed within your selected time duration.
+For more information, see Reports.

 Apart from the above, Traceable also has some components that you can use according to your requirements: